gibcou/subscription-marketplace/README_backup.md

 # MarketPlace - Subscription-Based Seller Website

-A modern e-commerce platform built with React.js and Firebase where sellers pay monthly or yearly subscriptions instead of transaction fees, similar to eBay but with a subscription model.
+A modern e-commerce platform built with React.js where sellers pay monthly or yearly subscriptions instead of transaction fees, similar to eBay but with a subscription model.

 ## Features